pyeventsourcing/eventsourcing/docs/topics/application.rst

     # Don't forget to save!
     aggregate.save()

+The aggregate now exists in the repository.
+An existing aggregate can be retrieved by ID using the repository's dictionary-like interface.

+.. code:: python

     # Aggregate is in the repository.
     assert aggregate.id in app.repository

-    # Remember the aggregate's ID.
-    aggregate_id = aggregate.id

-    # Forget the aggregate (will still be saved in the database).
-    del(aggregate)

-An existing aggregate can be recovered by ID using the dictionary-like interface of the aggregate repository.

-.. code:: python

     # Get aggregate using dictionary-like interface.
-    aggregate = app.repository[aggregate_id]
+    aggregate = app.repository[aggregate.id]

     assert aggregate.a == 1

 Changes to the aggregate's attribute ``a`` are visible in the repository, but only after the aggregate has been saved.

 .. code:: python